-This gives rise to a valuation difference of £180m (2017: £205m) between Solvency II and IFRS.
+This gives rise to a valuation difference of £324m (2018: £180m) between Solvency II and IFRS.

-D.3.8 ANY OTHER LIABILITIES, NOT ELSEWHERE SHOWN
+D.3.8 ANY OTHER LIABILITIES, NOT SHOWN ELSEWHERE

-Under IFRS there are some items that are not shown elsewhere such as DIL, reinsurer's share of DAC and assets held for sale.
-Reinsurer's share of DAC and held for sale liabilities are removed from the Solvency II balance sheet through the deduction and aggregation and held for sale adjustments.
+Under IFRS there are items such as DIL, reinsurer's share of DAC and liabilities held for sale, which are not shown separately on the Solvency II balance sheet.

-The deferred income liability (DIL) represents initial charges which are spread over the lifetime of the savings contracts, and is recognised under IFRS on contracts where there is no actuarial reserves in order that there is no day 1 profit.
-Under Solvency II these charges are allowed for in the BEL and therefore the separate DIL balance is removed from the Solvency II balance sheet.
-This gives risk to a valuation difference of £54m (2017: £55m).
+The deferred income liabilities (DIL) represents initial charges which are spread over the lifetime of the savings contracts, and are recognised under IFRS on contracts where there is no actuarial reserves in order that there is no day 1 profit.
+Under Solvency II these charges are allowed for in the BEL.
+This gives risk to a valuation difference of £49m (2018: £54m).